Punch-Out!! (1987 video game): Music

 The opening and closing/"credits" music for Punch Out!! is "Look Sharp-Be Sharp", composed by Mahlon Merrick for the 1942–1960 radio and television program Gillette Cavalcade of Sports.
 All opponents except Bald Bull, Mr. Sandman, and Mike Tyson / Mr. Dream have ring-entrance music.
-Most instances are a classical or folk theme, usually from the fighter's country of origin: Glass Joe has the French national anthem, "La Marseillaise"; Von Kaiser and Super Macho Man, the latter possibly due to a code-reuse artifact, have Richard Wagner's "Ride of the Valkyries"; Piston Honda has Japanese folk song "Sakura"; Don Flamenco has a portion of "March of the Toreadors" from Georges Bizet's opera Carmen; and Soda Popinski has Russian folk song "The Song of the Volga Boatmen".
+Most instances are a classical or folk theme, usually from the fighter's country of origin: Glass Joe has the French national anthem, "La Marseillaise"; Von Kaiser, Great Tiger, and Super Macho Man, the latter two possibly due to code reuse, have Richard Wagner's "Ride of the Valkyries"; Piston Honda has Japanese folk song "Sakura"; Don Flamenco has a portion of "March of the Toreadors" from Georges Bizet's opera Carmen; and Soda Popinski has Russian folk song "The Song of the Volga Boatmen".

 Release

-Gold version
+Punch-Out!!: Shouhin-ban

-Before the public release of Mike Tyson's Punch-Out!!, Nintendo released it in a gold-colored Famicom cartridge titled Punch-Out!! in Japan, without Mike Tyson, as a prize for participating in the Famicom Disk System's Family Computer Golf: U.S. Course tournament held in September 1987.
+Before the public release of Mike Tyson's Punch-Out!!, Nintendo released it in a gold-colored Famicom cartridge titled in Japan, without Mike Tyson, as a prize for participating in the Famicom Disk System's Family Computer Golf: U.S. Course tournament held in September 1987.
 10,000 units were produced—half were given as high score prizes, and the rest were given as a lottery prize.
 Its final opponent is Super Macho Man, who is also the final opponent in the arcade game Super Punch-Out!!.